Elizabeth Mwesigwa: Background and education

 Mwesigwa was born as the first of six children of Godfrey Kakaire, in Naigobya, Iganga District.
 She was born with a congenital defect that created an impairment of both legs below the knees.
 After undergoing an operation for her limbs in Tororo, Mwesigwa returned to Iganga and was enrolled at Iganga Infants School then Pride Academy Iganga which she left in 2009 after completing her Primary Leaving Examinations (PLE).
 In 2010, she moved to Kampala and joined Naguru High School but dropped out in 2011 in her first term of Senior Two.

 She later supported herself as a hawker before relocating to Kigali, Rwanda in 2012.

 Sports

 In 2013, Mwesigwa was introduced to sports through basketball during her stay in Kigali, Rwanda.
-On her return to Kampala in 2015, she featured in a number of wheelchair basketball games before attending a week-long training course with Richard Morris, an Engllsh para-badminton coach.
+On her return to Kampala in 2015, she featured in a number of wheelchair basketball games before attending a week-long training course with Richard Morris, an English para-badminton coach.
 She took up para-badminton, training through 2015 and 2016, and eventually featuring in her first tournament (Uganda Para-badminton International) in 2017 and winning a gold medal.

 In 2018, Mwesigwa won a gold in the African Para-Badminton Championships held in Kampala, Uganda after beating Nigeria's Gift Ijeoma Chukwuemeka in the Women's SL3 final.

 In 2019, she again represented Uganda at the second Fazza-Dubai Para-Badminton International.